savirsingh/savirsingh/README.md

 ## hi there, i'm savir
 i'm a student at the university of toronto (st. george campus), planning to double major in computer science and math, with a stats minor.

-my main interest is using math, algorithms, data analysis, and programming to understand financial markets, predict risk, and figure out where to invest. not super into building apps/websites anymore. i care more about modelling and optimization.
+my main interest is using math, algorithms, data analysis, and programming to understand financial markets, predict risk, and figure out where to invest. not super into building apps/websites in my free time anymore, though i have experience with it i'd be open to any work involving it! i care more about modelling and optimization.

 ## stuff i've made
 - [math contest repository](https://mathcontestrepository.pythonanywhere.com): a platform with 1,400+ problems (mostly amc/aime/cemc), 460+ registered users, 15+ hosted contests, and 100+ original problems written by me